stolostron/deploy/README.md

 ## Let's get started...

-You can find our __work-in-progress__ documentation [here](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/README.md)(_private link... to be opened 04/01/20_).
-Please read through the docs to find out how you can use OCM.
-Oh and please submit issues for any problems you may find or clarifications you might suggest.
+You can find our __work-in-progress__ documentation [here](https://github.com/open-cluster-management/rhacm-docs/blob/doc_prod/README.md).
+Please read through the docs to find out how you can use RHCAM <!--not sure if we want to use abbreviations-->.
+Oh, and please submit issues for any problems you may find or clarifications you might suggest.

 You can find information on how to contribute to this project and our docs project in our [CONTRIBUTING.md](CONTRIBUTING.md) doc.

 #### Prereqs

+You must meet the following requirements to install Red Hat Advanced Cluster Management for Kubernetes:

-- an OpenShift Container Platform (OCP) 4.3+ cluster available
+- An OpenShift Container Platform (OCP) 4.3+ cluster available
+  - You must have a default storage class defined
-- `oc` & `kubectl` (ver.
+- `oc` (ver.
+4.3+) & `kubectl` (ver.
 1.16+) configured to connect to your OCP cluster
 - `oc` is connected with adequate permissions to create new namespaces in your OCP cluster.
-- macOS users:
+- For macOS users:
    - `gsed` is required.
-Install using `brew install gnu-sed`
+Install using: `brew install gnu-sed`
-   - `wait` is optional.
-Install using `brew install juju-wait`
+   - `watch` is optional.
+Install using: `brew install watch`

 #### Repo Structure and Organization
 This repo contains 3 directories:
-  - `prereqs` - yaml definitions for prerequisite objects (namespaces and pull-secrets)
+  - `prereqs` - YAML definitions for prerequisite objects (namespaces and pull-secrets)
-  - `multiclusterhub-operator` - yaml definitions for setting up a `CatalogSource` for our operator
+  - `multiclusterhub-operator` - YAML definitions for setting up a `CatalogSource` for our operator
-  - `multiclusterhub` - yaml definitions for creating an instance of `MultiClusterHub`
+  - `multiclusterhub` -  YAML definitions for creating an instance of `MultiClusterHub`

-Each of the three directories contains a `kustomization.yaml` file that will apply the yaml definitions to your OCP instance using `kubectl apply -k`.
+Each of the three directories contains a `kustomization.yaml` file that will apply the YAML definitions to your OCP instance with the following command: `kubectl apply -k`.

-You will find __helper__ scripts in the root of this repo:
+There are __helper__ scripts in the root of this repo:
-  - `start.sh` - takes the edge off having to hand edit yaml files
+  - `start.sh` - takes the edge off having to manually edit YAML files
   - `uninstall.sh` - we're not perfect yet... includes additional scripting to ensure we clean up our mess on your OCP cluster.

 You have two choices of installation...